gururajbhupal/ECE3400-Team15/Milestone2/index.md

 With line following in place, our wall following algorithm can be seen in the block diagram below.

 ![blockDiagram1](Media/block_diagram_1.PNG)

+Note: When turning left we turn 180 degrees if there is a wall to the left.
+THe block diagram repeats itself with each call of *maze_traversal()* in *loop*

 The maze traversal function *maze_traversal()* now follows simply from the block diagram.